for-giobbe/phy/Primer on Inferring Divergence & Selection Regimes.md

 Remember to give different names to the ```outfile``` parameter so that the outputs do not get overwritten.
-Also take care in selecting the correct gencode, otherwise it's likely that stop codons will be found and CODEML will give an error
+Also take care in selecting the correct gencode, otherwise it's likely that stop codons will be found and CODEML will give an error.
-- I used 4 which is the correct one for the mitogenomes of arthropods but here is the full list:
+I used 4 which is the correct one for the mitogenomes of arthropods but here is the full list:

 * 0 for the universal code
 * 1 for the mammalian mitochondrial code